leonstel/leonstel.github.io/first.md

 be visible at all, has only children and is a virtual leaf as a mounting point for the first level of leafs.

 As you can observe from the above diagram it will be a play where recursion and composition will be in the spot light together.
-The composition part comes to light where the leaf has a reference to its parent and children therefor a leaf is able to do something with children.
+The composition part comes to light where the leaf has a reference to its parent and children therefor a parent is able to do something with children.
 For the record this is not an advocation for pedopilia.

 These tree classes will create a simple tree.
 This is a skeleton the data and binding comes up next.